r/Quibble Growth Analytics

 Each dot represents one post.
 Team posts in orange, community in indigo.

 Team activity window.
-Solid line = team views, dashed = community.
+Solid line = team upvotes, dashed = community.

 Content Insights